Labrador vs Golden Retriever: Which Dog Is Right for You?

 • Choose a Golden Retriever if you want a gentle, emotionally intuitive family dog.

-Both breeds are loyal, loving, and intelligent — the right choice comes down to your lifestyle, energy level, and expectations.
+Both breeds are loyal, loving, and intelligent.
+The right choice comes down to your lifestyle, energy level, home environment, and expectations.

 How to Choose the Right Dog for Your Life